-Tailoring the Program
+Tailoring Your Program

-Graduate students come to the Program in History of Science, Medicine, and Technology from a variety of backgrounds in the sciences and humanities and with diverse professional goals.
-The Program maintains a policy of maximum flexibility and, insofar as possible, tailors the work required for the degree to fit the individual.
-Students are encouraged to undertake work in related departments such as History, Philosophy, Science and Technology Studies, and the various sciences.
+Graduate students come to the program in History of Science, Medicine, and Technology from a variety of backgrounds in the sciences and humanities and with diverse professional goals.
+The program maintains a policy of maximum flexibility and, insofar as possible, tailors the work required for the degree to fit the individual.
+Students are encouraged to undertake work in related programs such as History, Philosophy, Science and Technology Studies, and the various sciences.
 Joint degrees in the History of Science, Medicine, and Technology and another field are possible.
 In past years such Ph.D. programs have been successfully completed with the departments of Philosophy, Classics, Psychology, History, Chemistry, Mathematics, and Physics.

 Graduate students in our program undertake research on an impressively diverse range of topics.
 For a sample, see the list of dissertations in progress.